wgrech98/CurrencyExchangeApiGit/README.md

 1. Can view a list of all completed orders along with the username that submitted the order
 2. Can view a list of existing users - Click on the users item in the navbar

+# Logging and Caching

+Logging was used to log:

+Caching was used